pedaKrk/SkillsManagement/README.md

 By default, the backend runs on Port **3000** and the frontend on Port **4200**.

 ## Run the Project
-### Navigate to the backend folder and run the Server

-`npm start`
+Execute `npm start` from the root of the project.

-This starts the server by default on http://localhost:3000/, or the port you specified in the .env file.
+This starts the server by default on http://localhost:3000/ and the Angular app on http://localhost:4200/ by default.

-### Navigate to the frontend folder and run the Frontend

-`ng serve -o`

-This starts the Angular app on http://localhost:4200/.

 ## Project Structure
 The project is divided in frontend and backend.